 What Can Be Transplanted?

 Most organ donations come from deceased donors, but a living donor can donate as well.
 Tissues can also be transplanted.
 The following table shows what organs and tissues can be donated from deceased and living donors.

 |From Deceased Donors||From Living Donors|

-The issue of supply and demand in the United States was addressed in 1984 when the National Organ Transplant Act (NOTA) was passed by Congress.
+To address the issue of supply and demand in the United States, the National Organ Transplant Act (NOTA) was passed by Congress in 1984.
 This act established the Organ Procurement and Transplant Network (OPTN) to guarantee the fair distribution of donated organs.
-A contract with the federal government to oversee the OPTN was granted to the United Network for Organ Sharing (UNOS).
-The goals are to:
+A contract with the federal government to oversee the OPTN was granted to the United Network for Organ Sharing.
+The goals were to:

 - Increase the number of transplants